RyanBeiden/shark-attack/README.md

 # Shark Attack

-This project is simple in that you have a a list of students here at NSS in the form of fishes!
-If you select the `Shark Attack` button, then the student will be moved to the Graveyard page.
+This project is simple in that you have a list of students here at NSS in the form of fishes!
+If you select the `Shark Attack` button, then a student will be moved to the Graveyard page.

 This is my first React App, and it uses `Class` Components as well as `React Router`.